kaltura/knowledge-center-ng/documentation/Knowledge/adding-new-kaltura-api-client-library-generator.md

 The Kaltura API Client Library Generator is an automatic method of packaging the native API client libraries from the latest API code.
 The Kaltura Server provides a unique way of generating an always up-to-date native API Client Libraries by using an XML based reflection of Kaltura's internal API classes (API services, actions, objects, Enums...).

-The updated version of the API description can be retrieved at the following URL: <a href="http://www.kaltura.com/api_v3/api_schema.php" target="_blank">http://www.kaltura.com/api_v3/api_schema.php</a>
+The updated version of the API description can be retrieved at the following URL: https://developer.kaltura.com/api-docs/.

 By parsing the schema.xml file,  it is possible to construct the complete structure of the objects in the system.
 A generic template to parse the schema file was created to ease the process of creating new parsers.
 The ***TemplateClientGenerator*** is a basic template for creating a custom client library generator, by providing the following: